notfb/cqrs-handson/README.md

 ## Local development

-* Requirements:
+### Requirements

 * JDK == 17
 * docker/docker-compose are optional if a mongodb is available by some other means
 * curl or some alternative means to execute http requests
+* Suggested IDE: IntelliJ with ktlint plugin

+### Common commands

 * Start a local mongodb (if not available otherwise)
   ```bash